This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Eye Distance – Pupillary Distance

 The Eye Distance or “Interpupillary Distance” is the distance between the centers of the pupils of the eyes, it is measured in millimeters.
-The distance of the two eyepieces in binoculars is also called pupillary distance.
-In binoculars, it needs to be adjustable so it can be set to the individual observers Eye Distance.
+The distance of how far the two eyepieces are apart in binoculars is called pupillary distance.
+This needs to be adjustable so it can be set to the individual observer’s Eye Distance.
+It is simply done via the central hinge that connects the two barrels.
 In grown-ups, it is between 53 to 78 mm, whereas small kids may have a pupillary distance as low as 50mm.
-Check the binoculars specs to make sure the distance can be set to such a narrow eye to eye distance.
+Check the binoculars specs to make sure the distance can be set to such a narrow eye-to-eye distance.

-The binoculars Magnification (ie 10x30) or Power indicates how much closer an object appears.
-For example, when magnified 10 fold, things that are a 1000 yards away, seem to be only 100 yards away.
+The binoculars magnification (ie 10x30) or Power indicates how much closer an object appears.
+For example, when magnified 10 fold, things that are 1000 yards away, seem to be only 100 yards away.

-Large magnification is not always best for kids.
+Binoculars with a large magnification are not always best for kids.
 Actually, the lower the magnification, the better the child is able to deal with binoculars because high magnification binoculars require a calm and steady hand.
-Magnification of 8x or below is most suitable for children’s binoculars.

 Objective Lens Size for children’s binoculars